Janessa D M Drake

 Selected Publications

-Note: Dr. Drake’s student/trainee names are italicized.
+Note: Dr. Drake’s student/trainee names are italicized in selected list of publications below.

 Johnston, H., Wanninayake, S., Drake, J.D.M.
 Investigating women’s chest size, trunk muscle co-contraction and back pain during prolonged standing.
-Journal of Back and Musculoskeletal Rehabilitation, In Press: http://doi.org/10.3233/BMR-200090; Pre-press pp. 1-10, 2021.
+Journal of Back and Musculoskeletal Rehabilitation, 34(3): 371-380, 2021.
+DOI: 10.3233/BMR-200090

 Schinkel-Ivy, A., Drake, J.D.M.
 Interaction between thoracic movement and lumbar spine muscle activation patterns in young adults asymptomatic for low back pain: A cross-sectional study.
 Journal of Manipulative and Physiological Therapeutics, 42(6): 461-469, 2019.
+DOI: 10.1016/j.jmpt.2018.11.022

 Babiolakis, C.S., Kuk, J.L., Drake, J.D.M.
 Differences in lumbopelvic control and occupational behaviours in female nurses with and without a recent history of low back pain due to back injury.
 Ergonomics, 58(2): 235-245, 2015.
+DOI: 10.1080/00140139.2014.968635

 Other Research Outputs